rage/quizzes/packages/backendv2/README.md

 ### Frontend
-Class PlagiarismSources added.
-This is very simple for now, it takes an answer id as a parameter and displays
+* Class ```PlagiarismSources``` added.
+This is very simple for now, it takes an answer id as a parameter and displays the source answers' ItemAnswers.
+* Action buttons (Accept, reject etc.) under answers now render conditionally, depending on whether the answer has plagiarism_status 'plagiarism-suspected' or not.
+* Also for plag-suspected answers, the "Show/Hide source answers" button appears
+* Types and services added / modified to reflect db and route changes

 ### Future development needs

+#### Migration files missing for some of the tables
+* Migration files should be added.

 #### Bug: Plagiarism status isn't logged correctly yet
+* Button functions need to be debugged.

-#### Bug: Course is sometimes undefined, for example on the header on top of the page
+#### Bug: Course is sometimes undefined
+* For example, on the header on top of the page

-#### Bug: Plagiarism-flagged answers are still displayed also in the manual review tab
+#### Bug: Plagiarism-flagged answers are still displayed in the manual review tab
+* These should be taken out, so that manual review only shows answers marked as status: 'manual-review' and plagiarism_status NOT 'plagiarism-suspected'

-#### Bug: Button for suspected plagiarism in course view is too wide
+#### Bug: Button for suspected plagiarism in course overview is too wide
+* This clogs the box

 #### Confidence score for the entire answer
-* this would probably be the highest confidence number of potential matches for that answer
+* This would probably be the highest confidence number of potential matches for that answer

 #### Possibility to mark a plagiarism source as correct match
-* this would be good data for us in the future, considering machine-learning possibilities
+* This would be good data for us in the future, considering machine-learning possibilities

 #### Possibility to mass review entries